A Note to Prospective Students

 Departmental Assistantships: ERM has a pre-specified number of departmental assistantships that are funded through the School of Education.
 These assistantships come in the form of a research assistantship (RA), a teaching assistantship (TA), a senior teaching assistantship (STA), or a graduate assistantship (GA).
 The responsibilities of a RA involve assisting one or more ERM faculty with research-related activities, the responsibilities of a TA involve serving as a teaching assistant for an ERM course, the responsibilities of a STA involve being the primary instructor on an ERM course with limited oversight from ERM faculty, and the responsibilities of a GA involve assisting ERM faculty and staff with a range of activities related to research, teaching, and general ERM administrative activities.

 Contracts and Grants: ERM’s Office of Assessment, Evaluation, and Research Services (OAERS) supports grants and contracts related to data analysis and program evaluation.
 ERM students are provided the opportunity to gain applied, hands-on experiences by working on these projects, and this work is often accompanied by financial funding.
-In addition, faculty members in ERM frequently have funding opportunities for ERM students through contracts (e.g., contracted evaluation and analysis projects).
+In addition, faculty members in ERM frequently have funding opportunities for ERM students through contracts (e.g., contracted evaluation and analysis projects) and research grants.
 These funding opportunities typically require specific skill sets, and thus ERM students are selected for these opportunities based on a fit between the student’s skills and the needs of the project.

-Other UNCG Units: Some ERM students receive funding through UNCG departments and offices outside of ERM, either in GA or RA roles.
+Other Units and Organizations: Some ERM students receive funding through UNCG departments and offices outside of ERM, either in GA or RA roles.
 Other students receive funding through internships and professional positions coordinated by the Internship Matching Program of ERM’s Office of Assessment, Evaluation, and Research Services (OAERS).

 Here are frequently asked questions about the ERM admissions process.